TZstatsADS/Fall2020-Project4-group2/README.md

 Siyu Duan:  Implemented L1 Panalized Logistic Regression and Doubly Robust Estimation to estimate propensity scores and ATE.
 She was a presenter of this project.

 Yotam Segal: Implemented Regression Estimate Algorithms for ATE.
-Helped cross-validate teammembers' code.
+Consolidated codes and created the final version of the project.
+Yotam cross-validated and fixed team members' codes while improving their efficiency and readability.
+Yotam also created the communication channel we used in building this project.

 Yuwei Tong: Implemented L1 Panalized Logistic Regression, Propensity Matching, and Linear Propensity Score algorithms to estimate propensity scores and ATE.